24 pages tagged with Community engagement

 Being a Prevent officer

-Using the community trigger to address anti-social behaviour
+Using the anti-social behaviour (ASB) case review to address anti-social behaviour

 Tackling knife crime with local communities

 Unique research opportunity provided by Fulbright–Stephen Lawrence award